injashkin/md-pug-to-html/README.md

           != contentHtml
 ```

-In the `package.json` file, configure MdPugToHtml with the necessary parameters:
+In the `package.json` file, configure MdPugToHtml with the necessary options:

 ```json
 "scripts": {